borg286/sevtech/README.md

     * You do not need to go ahead and mine every ore sample you find.
 If your inventory is full, or you have another plan in your head, then mark the sample using your Atlas for future collection.

-## Automation

-* A dung pipe can pull out items from the side and drops them as items.
-Use this on a grill instead of a Flame hopper.
-Just have the dung pipe drop items into a wooden hopper.

-* Make a hoe, plant a garden.
-Remember the worms you find from hoeing grass will die after some time, so the hydration they provide is temporary.

-    * **Prioritize Cotton** **(string) and hemp (Hemp Fiber) and**** carrots/wheat(your favorite protein)**

 ## Blood magic

 Blood magic mod is based on Life Points earned through sacrifice by blood.
 Initially you'll use your own HP to power it, and if you continue further into Blood Magic you can set up animal grinders.